Do you struggle with center time in your early child special education classroom? Does it feel like chaos just erupts at that time of day?

 Center time, interest areas, free play, or whatever you may call it, is a designated time in the school for students to explore, play, and socialize in a controlled setting.

 This is probably one of the most important parts of any early childhood education classroom.
-Students are able to learn naturally through play either independently, with a classmate, or with a teacher.
+Students are able to learn naturally through play, either independently, with a classmate, or with a teacher.

-The most common centers are art, writing, reading, dramatic play (also called housekeeping or home living), science, math, sensory table, and blocks.
+The most common centers are art, writing, reading, dramatic play (also called housekeeping or home living), science, math, sensory tables, and blocks.
 You may also see a light table, computers, music, toys and games, puzzles, trains, and gross motor.

 How Do I Set Up Centers?